-Cool down in the hot heat with delightful Japanese Parfait!
-It’s made of delicious layers of sponge cakes, granolas, fresh whipped cream, and ice cream, topped with fresh fruits!
+Delightful Japanese Fruit Parfait recipe made with delicious layers of sponge cakes, granolas, fresh whipped cream, and ice cream, topped with fresh fruits!
+Enjoy 2 versions – Chocolate Banana Parfait and Strawberry Parfait!

-Whether you are reading this post during scorching hot and humid summer or chilly winter time, you’re in for a Japanese treat!
-We enjoy these tall and fancy Parfait (パフェ) all year around, and I’ll show you how to make them with simple ingredients!
+Whether you are reading this post during scorching hot and humid summer or chilly wintertime, you’re in for a Japanese treat!
+We enjoy these tall and fancy Fruit Parfait (フルーツパフェ) all year round, and I’ll show you how to make them with simple ingredients!

 If you walk around Japan and pass by coffee shops (kissaten 喫茶店) and family restaurants, you will often see these huge parfaits (plastic food that looks realistic) in the windows.